-The final work on the project consisted of installing a steel cable and wooden handrail along the side of the roadway to prochanges in the structure.
+The final work on the project consisted of installing a steel cable and wooden handrail along the side of the roadway to protect pedestrians from accidental falls.
+There have been no major changes in the structure.

 The bridge itself is very pleasing to the eve, and the view of the Colorado River far below is most impressive.
 In part to ensure its preservation, the Regency Bridge was placed on the National Register of Historical Places.